douglascvas/node-boot/README.md

 ## What is the ApplicationManager syntax?

-`registerService(classz: Function, name?: string)` - registers a class to be automatically instantiated
+* `registerService(classz: Function, name?: string)` - registers a class to be automatically instantiated
   * `classz: any` - Class to be instantiated by springify.
   * `name: string` - Optional name for the instance.
 If not given, it will be extracted from the class name.
-PaymentService class will be named 'paymentService', for instance.
+PaymentService class will be named *`paymentService`*, for instance.

-`registerFactory(name: string|Function, factoryFn: Function, instance?: any)` - registers a function to be used a factory, so to be called to generate an instance for such name
+* `registerFactory(name: string|Function, factoryFn: Function, instance?: any)` - registers a function to be used a factory, so to be called to generate an instance for such name
   * `name: string|Function` - The name of the instance that will be produced.
 If it is a class, the name will be extracted from the class name.
+Example: *`database`*
   * `factoryFn: string` - The function that will be called to construct the instance.
+Example: *`MyShop.prototype.databaseFactory`*
-* `instance` - Optional parameter.
-This defines the instance from which the factory function will be called.
-It will be most probably a string, representing the name of the instance, if you want springify to find/instantiate it automatically.
-Using the example from this page, would be something like `myShop`.
+  * `holder` - Optional parameter.
+This defines the instance from which the factory function will be called (consider it as the *`this`* from the function).
+It will be most probably a string, representing the name of the instance if you want springify to find/instantiate it automatically.
+Example: *`myShop`*.

+* `registerValue(name: string, value: any)` - registers a value so that springify can use it to inject in other instances.
+  * `name: string` - Name for the value.
+Whenever springify finds a parameter with this name in the constructor of a class being instantiated, it will inject the value passed as second parameter to this function.
+  * `value: any` - Value to be registered.

 ## How do I install?